pierpo/react-archer/README.md

 Try using the `refreshScreen` instance method on your `ArcherContainer` element.
 You can access it through the [ref of the component](https://reactjs.org/docs/refs-and-the-dom.html).

 Call `refreshScreen` when the event that you need is triggered (`onScroll` etc.).

-## TODO

-- Rewrite the core to use hooks.
-It would probably make contributing easier, and allow more decoupling in the code.